hydrateagent/hydrate/README.md

 ---

+## ⚠️ Important Disclosures

+**Please read these important requirements before installing:**

+- **💳 Payment Required:** Full access to Hydrate requires a paid subscription
+- **👤 Account Required:** You must create an account to use all features
+- **🌐 Network Use:** This plugin connects to remote AI services to provide intelligent features
+- **📊 Telemetry:** Anonymous usage analytics are collected to improve the service
+- **🔒 Closed Source:** This plugin contains proprietary code

+### Remote Services Used

+Hydrate connects to the following remote services to provide AI-powered features:

+- **Hydrate AI Backend:** Processes your queries and provides intelligent responses
+- **Third-party AI APIs:** For advanced language processing and content generation
+- **Analytics Services:** For anonymous usage tracking and service improvement

+These connections are necessary to deliver the core AI functionality that makes Hydrate intelligent and responsive to your needs.

+### Privacy & Data Handling

+Your privacy is important to us.
+Please review our [Privacy Policy](https://hydrateagent.com/privacy/) to understand how your data is collected, used, and protected when using Hydrate.

+---

 ## ✨ What is Hydrate?

 Hydrate transforms your Obsidian vault into an intelligent knowledge companion.
 Designed for writers, researchers, students, and anyone who thinks deeply, Hydrate helps you: